Classical Guitar Method – Volume Two by Bradford Werner

 This book teaches classical and fingerstyle guitar skills with a focus on reading tonal music.
 It includes solos, duos, chords, and exercises, giving students a well-rounded and enjoyable musical experience.
 Designed as a manageable amount of material, it supplements weekly lessons and prepares students for early intermediate repertoire.
 The four sections of study allow students to focus on specific strengths and weaknesses in the learning process.
 YouTube video lessons provide students extra help with musicality and guitar technique.
 Also see the free 100 page Volume One Method Book.

-Preface and Table of Contents – Learn about the educational sections and concepts behind the book.
+PDF Cover, Preface and Table of Contents – Learn about the educational sections and concepts.

 Part 1 – C Major Sample – Reading music, duets, solos, and chords in common keys.